 The Secretary to the Executive Board is the interface between the membership (Board members and observers) and the WFP Secretariat.
 The Secretary to the Executive Board leads a team of staff who handle conference services, including interpretation, and documentation.
-The Secretariat of the Executive Board, which is part of the Partnerships and Governance Department,:
+The Secretariat of the Executive Board, which reports to the Deputy Executive Director:

-- facilitates the interaction between the Executive Board and the WFP Secretariat; - provides the necessary services to the Board and its Bureau; - manages the relationship between the Executive Board and other governing bodies, as well as advisory committees such as the Audit Committee; - collaborates with other Rome-based organizations in fields related to conference servicing and documentation; and - facilitates exchange of information with Permanent Representations in Rome
+- facilitates the interaction between the Executive Board and the WFP Secretariat; - provides the necessary services to the Board and its Bureau; - manages the relationship between the Executive Board and other governing bodies, as well as advisory committees such as the Audit Committee; - collaborates with other Rome-based organizations in fields related to conference servicing and documentation, and with sister Funds and Programmes on governance; and - facilitates exchange of information with Permanent Representations in Rome.